hkust-vgd/shrec17/README.md

 It is perhaps more convenient to work with the 3D data as they are more compact and manageable.
 For researchers who are interested in the 2.5D color and depth frames, you can:

 + Download item (a), (b), and (c) in the SceneNN scene repository [here](https://drive.google.com/drive/folders/0B-aa7y5Ox4eZWE8yMkRkNkU4Tk0?usp=sharing).
-All images for each scene are packed in an ONI video file, which can be extracted using the [`playback`](https://github.com/scenenn/scenenn/tree/master/playback) tool.
-Note that to do so, a free space about 500 GB is preferred.
+All images for each scene are packed in an ONI video file, which can be extracted using the `playback` tool [here](https://github.com/scenenn/scenenn/tree/master/playback).
+Note that to store images for all scenes, a hard drive with free space about 500 GB is preferred.

 + Download the labels in item (d) [here](https://drive.google.com/drive/folders/0B2BQi-ql8CzeaDNQQXNmZHdnSFE).
 To extract a binary mask for each object, use the (`mask_from_label`) code  [here](https://github.com/scenenn/shrec17/tree/master/mask_from_label).